|

 - <account name> is the name of user account of domain created in the prerequisite.

-Manual setup For information, the following steps are used to implement the authentication via Active Directory for an HFSQL server for Windows (version 23 or later): - Install an HFSQL server (version 23 or later) on a computer.
+Manual installation For information, the following steps are used to implement the authentication via Active Directory for an HFSQL server for Windows (version 23 or later): - Install an HFSQL server (version 23 or later) on a computer.

 - <account name> is the name of user account of domain created in the prerequisite.